Local Core

 Stored Context

-Saved pages, chat context, graph data, notes, and imported documents can remain in browser-local storage and related local surfaces.
+Saved pages, chat context, graph data, notes, imported documents, and settings are stored in browser-local storage and related on-device storage surfaces.

 Controls